alexa/alexa-skills-kit-sdk-for-python/docs/DEVELOPING_YOUR_FIRST_SKILL.rst

 Exception handlers
 ~~~~~~~~~~~~~~~~~~

-Sometimes things go wrong, and your skill code needs a way to handle the
+Sometimes things go wrong, and your skill code needs a way to handle the problem
-problem gracefully.
-The ASK SDK for Python supports exception handling in a
+gracefully.
+The ASK SDK for Python supports exception handling in a similar way
-similar way to handling requests.
-As with request handlers, you have a choice
-of using handler classes or decorators.
-The following implementation sections
+to handling requests.
+You have a choice of using handler classes or decorators.
-explore how to implement exception handling.
+The following implementation sections explore how to implement exception handling.

 Implementation using handler classes
 ------------------------------------

-To use handler classes, each request handler will be written as a class that
+To use handler classes, each request handler is written as a class that
 implements two methods of the ``AbstractRequestHandler`` class; ``can_handle``
 and ``handle``.

-The ``can_handle`` method returns a boolean value indicating
+The ``can_handle`` method returns a Boolean value indicating
 if the request handler can create an appropriate response for the request.
 The ``can_handle`` method has access to the request type and additional
 attributes that the skill may have set in previous requests or even saved
 from a previous interaction.
-For our Hello World skill we only need to
+The Hello World skill only needs to
 reference the request information to decide if each handler can respond to
 an incoming request.

-The ``handle`` method returns a Response object

-LaunchRequest Handler
+LaunchRequest handler
 ~~~~~~~~~~~~~~~~~~~~~

 The following code example shows how to configure a handler to be invoked when